dugzino/star-citizen-scripts/README.md

 ## Hot to use

 This script requires for it to be in Star Citizen's root folder (Default: "C:\Program Files\Roberts Space Industries\StarCitizen").
 I will add a prompt to set the path later.
+To run it, simply right click on it and choose "Run with PowerShell".

+## Notice

+Use this at your own risks.
+The script is tested by me, myself, and I, AND it's working plenty fine,
+but you should always be careful when using such methods.

+Also the script shouldn't need admin rights to run it.

 ## Scripts